 (the surrender of the flat at the expiry of the term).

-The marriage value is taken as the potential for increase in the value of the flat arising from the grant of the new lease; the Act requires that this ‘profit’ shall be shared between the parties.
-The proportion of the split of marriage value is fixed by the legislation at 50:50 division between the landlord and the leaseholder.
+The marriage value is taken as the potential for increase in the value of the flat arising from the grant of the new lease; the Act requires that this ‘profit’ should be shared between the parties.
+The proportion of the split of marriage value is fixed by the legislation at 50:50 split between the landlord and the leaseholder.
 In the calculation of the marriage value the leaseholder’s and landlord’s valuers will rely on local knowledge and experience to assess the increase in value in the flat arising from the new lease.

-The compensation is to provide remedy to the landlord for any other diminution in the value of his interest in other property (other flats in the building or the building itself) and any loss or damage arising from the grant of the new lease.
+The compensation is to provide remedy to the landlord for any other reduction in the value of his interest in other property (other flats in the building or the building itself) and any loss or damage arising from the grant of the new lease.
 It is difficult to find examples of where a landlord could claim compensation since he will, in most cases, retain the freehold.
 Probably the only possibilities could be a claim for loss of opportunity for redevelopment potential or for a reconversion of a house in flats back to a single dwelling house.

 The Act does not require a formal valuation to be carried out but it would be prudent to obtain one.
 The valuation will provide the basis for the leaseholder’s offer to the landlord contained in the Tenant’s Notice.

 The offer, in the leaseholder`s notice, does not need to be the same as the valuation, and there is no legal obligation to reveal the details of the valuation.

 The landlord may accept the leaseholder’s offer or respond, in his Counter-Notice, with his own asking price.
 It is to be hoped that the parties will then enter into negotiation and settle the premium.
 If this cannot be achieved then either party may make application to the First-tier Tribunal (Property Chamber), in accordance with the set timescales.